 Because cosmetic dentistry focuses on the aesthetic side of dental work, personal and cultural preferences influence the choice of which procedures are desirable.
 Some choices that appear bizarre to mainstream Americans would be easier to understand in different parts of the world.
 Here are some examples of unusual procedures for modifying teeth.

 Used by different groups throughout history to appear more intimidating, filing teeth to points would currently qualify as an extreme choice in body modification.
 The Mayans and pygmy tribes of the Democratic Republic of Congo are two of the many groups around the world that have been observed to practice different kinds of filing.
-Horace Riddler, known as The Dailyhawker, toured with the Ringling Brothers and Barnum and Bailey Circus with his full body tattoos and cosmetic dentistry on display.
+Horace Riddler, toured with the Ringling Brothers and Barnum and Bailey Circus with his full body tattoos and cosmetic dentistry on display.
 Born in London, Ridler also went by the stage name of “The Great Omi,” and he lived until 1969.
 Today, those who are fans of vampires or the lycanthrope subcultures may prefer to have only their canines emphasized.

 Called diastema, a gap between teeth is often a reason to seek out orthodontics, but some people see the gap as an appealing mark of individuality.
 Tyra Banks famously asked a contestant on her reality show to have her gap surgically widened.
 The procedure, intended to help the model look distinctive, was accomplished by grinding away permanent enamel between each tooth.
 Enamel is the natural layer of protection against decay, and there’s currently no proven way to restore enamel that has been lost.